qiang-yi/GEOG476/lecture/lec4_css_template.md

 <img src='images/fig9.jpg' width='600'>

+> In addition to the examples introduced in this class, there are many other styles can be changed in CSS.
+To learn more about CSS, you can always use Google or [W3C Schools](https://www.w3schools.com/css/default.asp).

 ## 6. CSS Template
 So far, you feel you have learned lot about HTML and CSS, but you are still confused where to start to build a website?
 Most people don't build a website from scratch.
 Instead, they usually start working from a template.
 You can find different HTML and CSS template in different websites, which may be free or paid.
 In the W3C school website, you can find some free template ([click here](https://www.w3schools.com/w3css/w3css_templates.asp)).